salsify/broccoli-css-modules/README.md

  - `importPath`: the path from which to import, as specified in the importing module
  - `fromFile`: the absolute path of the importing module The function should return an absolute path where the contents of the target imported module can be located.

+##### `onProcessFile`
+A callback that will be invoked whenever a file is about to be processed.
+Receives one argument:
+ - `path`: the path of the file about to be processed